YourongYe/PythonBestPractices/README.md

 # PythonBestPractices

-This repo contains manul fo r
+This repo contains manual for a range of python libraries.
+Most of them come with examples.